Documentation Index

 Other Trigger nodes, including

-The field names in the n8n Form will be displayed in the input section before the agent runs.
-Please use meaningful field names or provide hints to guide user input.
+Manual Triggerwebhook, etc., are not supported. - The field names defined in the n8n Form will appear in the input section before the agent is executed.
+To ensure clarity, use meaningful and descriptive field names, or add hints to guide user input.
+Field names should follow either camelCase or snake_case conventions, and MUST NOT contain spaces.

 Output Nodes